 What does the Radio-Television Gallery do?

-The gallery facilitates but does not promote broadcast coverage of Senate activities.
-We have five functions: accreditation, liaison, distribution of information, management of logistics, and enforcement of rules.
+The Radio-Television Gallery has five main functions: accreditation, liaison, distribution of information, management of logistics, and enforcement of rules

-Are the Gallery studios open to the public?
+Is the Gallery studio open to the public?

 Can a Senator book a press conference in the Gallery studio?

 Yes.
 However, except in the case of the Majority and Minority Leaders, members must get an invitation from a member of one of the Congressional Media Galleries.

 The studio is maintained and operated by the RTCA Executive Committee.
 It is intended for news conferences.
 The idea behind the invite procedure is to guarantee interest in the topic and not have a Senator walk into the studio to no waiting press.